 "Cade is an exceptionally mature and sensitive young man.
 We were amazed by his competence at such a young age.
 It was hard for Natalia and I to believe he was only 18."
 David Larkin, first descent of Yavero River, 2010

-Cade has been running expeditions since he was 6.
-He has worked as a guide on the Middle Fork of the Salmon, Magpie and Grand Canyon.
+Cade has been involved in running expeditions since he was 6.
+He has worked as a guide on the Middle Fork of the Salmon, Magpie and the Futaleufu.
 Internationally he has done expedions in Patagonia, Peru, Tibet, Fiji, British Columbia, Yukon Territory and Quebc.
-At 10 he was on the first exploration of the Lakes of Patagonia, featured in National Geographic Adventure Magazine.
 At 9 he began paddling an inflatable kayak down the class 4 Magpie River in Quebec and shot video to sell to the guests.
+The following year he was on the first exploration of the Lakes of Patagonia in Chile, featured in National Geographic Adventure Magazine.
 In 2003 he became active in the fight to stop multiple dams slated for the lower Magpie River in Quebec, testifying at government hearings in Sept Isles, Quebec and showing a video that contradicted the developers claims that the River’s most impressive and soon to be flooded rapid was not runnable.
-His Magpie footage was shown across Canada on CBC Television.
-In 2010 he shot video on the first raft and commercial descent of Peru’s recently discovered Yavero River.
-Cade is an avid kayaker and shoots video on our Futaleufu expeditions.
+His Magpie footage of a conservation expediton with Robert Kennedy Jr. was shown across Canada on CBC Television.
+In 2010 he shot video on the first raft and commercial descent of Peru’s Yavero River.
+Cade is an avid kayaker and shoots video on Earth River Futaleufu expeditions.

 "Just wanted to let you know that Brent and I had another amazing trip with Greg (Our fifth).
 His passion for the outdoors and wanting to share it with others is only surpassed by his attention to detail, friendly demeanor, conscientious nature and concern for people's safety and well being.
 We can't wait to do another trip with him."